Shaping the future of McGill research

 Reflection of our community

-During the extensive Strategic Research Plan consultation process, Vice-Principal (Research and Innovations) Rose Goldstein met with a wide range of McGill faculty, students, staff, and external partners to discuss their research goals, challenges, and priorities for the coming years.
+During the extensive Strategic Research Plan consultation process, former Vice-Principal (Research and Innovation) Rosie Goldstein met with a wide range of McGill faculty, students, staff, and external partners to discuss their research goals, challenges, and priorities for the coming years.

 Groups that provided input include: the SRP Advisory Committee, the Research Advisory Council, student associations, various focus groups, established and early career researchers, and a panel of external advisers.
 Members of the greater McGill community also had the opportunity to share their feedback via this website and at several large open forums.
 Consultations for the SRP were also coordinated with those for ASAP 2012: Achieving Strategic Research Priorities, ensuring that priority areas are aligned across both plans.

-The McGill Strategic Research Plain 2013-2017 is the result.
+The McGill Strategic Research Plan 2013-2018 is the result.
 We feel its content and structure best encapsulate the overarching themes that emerged through the extensive outreach to our communities.

 Balancing priorities with flexibility

 Although the SRP by definition identifies a limited number of fields and disciplines, we hope to ultimately create a document that balances specificity with high-level language and ideas.
 Our objective is to articulate an overall strategic vision for research excellence across the University while respecting the intellectual freedom and independence of researchers and students as well as the cultures of their faculties and departments.

-Dr. Rose Goldstein, Vice-Principal (Research and Innovations), Chair
+Dr. Rosie Goldstein, former Vice-Principal (Research and Innovation), Chair

 Jan Jorgensen, Associate Provost (Faculty Affairs and Resource Allocation), Adviser